topkecleon/telegram-bot-bash/doc/6_reference.md

 You must include  ```source modules/inline.sh``` in 'commands.sh' to have the following functions availible.

 Inline Queries allows users to interact with your bot directly without sending extra commands.
-As an aswer to an inline query you can send back one or more results to the client.
-The Client will show the results to the user and let him  selcet one.
+As an answer to an inline query you can send back one or more results to the Telegram client.
+The Telegram client will then show the results to the user and let him select one.

 ##### answer_inline_query
 answer_inline_query is provided for backward compatibility with older versions of bashbot.